1. Asking for seller feedback and product reviews

 Build a good feedback rating: Customers pay close attention to feedback, and so do we as we monitor your performance.
 We’ve found that the keys to good feedback are accurately describing your items, getting items to buyers quickly, and being prompt in responding to buyer questions.
 You may also want to solicit feedback on your packing slips.

-2. Sellers can divert negative reviews using an if/then messaging tactic
+2. Sellers cannot divert negative reviews using an if/then messaging tactic

-Amazon sellers used to be able to direct happy and unhappy buyers with a simple and clever messaging tactic.
-I call it “directing intent,” which means Amazon sellers were influencing a buyer’s actions in follow-up emails with a messaging template that went something like this:
+Amazon sellers used to be able to direct happy and unhappy buyers with a simple and clever messaging tactic known as “directing intent”.
+Basically, Amazon sellers were influencing a buyer’s actions in follow-up emails with a messaging template.

 The second bulleted section on the Customer product review policy page starts with: Violations to Customer Reviews policies include, but are not limited to, these actions.
 The seventh point states:

 A seller diverts negative reviews to be sent to them or to a different feedback mechanism while positive reviews are sent to Amazon.

 Simply put, if a seller tries to divert a negative review, they are violating Amazon’s ToS.